scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 or else operate without leveraging valuable structure in the configuration space.
-Common practice for the optimization of hyperparameters is (a) for algorithm developers to tune them by hand on representative problems to get good rules of thumb and default values, and (b) for algorithm users to tune them manually for their particular prediction problems, perhaps with the assistance of [multiresolution] grid search.
+Common practice for the optimization of hyperparameters is (a) for algorithm developers to tune them by hand on representative problems to get good rules of thumb and default values, and (b) for algorithm users to tune them manually for their particular prediction problems, perhaps with the assistance of [multi-resolution] grid search.
 However, when dealing with more than a few hyperparameters (e.g. 5) this standard practice of manual search with grid refinement is not guaranteed to work well;
 in such cases even random search has been shown to be competitive with domain experts [BB12]_.